Paving way for plastic waste to become road construction material

-Co-founder Oh Chu Xian, 27, was among 32 individuals in Singapore who were included in this year's Forbes 30 Under 30 Asia list.
+Co-founder Oh Chu Xian, 27, was among 32 individuals in Singapore who were included in Forbes' 30 Under 30 Asia list this year.

 "We're most proud of our technology, which is the core of Magorium, and how it can potentially solve the plastic waste problem, which has been unsolvable for decades," she said.